-The OCRCD supports pre-doctoral training through a number of institutional T32 training grants, including the T32 in Developmental and Stem Cell Biology directed by Blanche Capel, PhD; the T32 in Cell and Molecular Biology, directed by Sue Jinks-Robertson, PhD; the T32 in Tissue Engineering, directed by Charles Gersbach, PhD; and the T32 in Medical Imaging, directed by Kathyrn Nightingale, PhD.
+Duke CRTEC supports pre-doctoral training through a number of institutional T32 training grants, including the T32 in Developmental and Stem Cell Biology directed by Blanche Capel, PhD; the T32 in Cell and Molecular Biology, directed by Sue Jinks-Robertson, PhD; the T32 in Tissue Engineering, directed by Charles Gersbach, PhD; and the T32 in Viral Oncology directed by Micah Luftig, PhD.

-The Duke Scholars in Molecular Medicine (DSMM), which includes an Oncology track directed by DCI members Andrew Armstrong, MD, David Hsu, MD, PhD, and Stephanie Sarantopoulos, MD, PhD, offers a nine-month program to PhD candidates and postdoctoral associates who are studying basic sciences to gain hands on experience in oncology, including clinical exposure in clinics and the hospital, a case conference series, a clinical trial-oriented journal club, and a special seminar series in which the groups will interact with accomplished translational scientists who have gone bedside to bench to bedside.
+The Duke Scholars in Molecular Medicine (DSMM), which includes an Oncology track directed by DCI members Andrew Armstrong, MD, David Hsu, MD, PhD, and Stephanie Sarantopoulos, MD, PhD, offers a nine-month program to PhD candidates and postdoctoral associates who are studying basic sciences to gain hands-on experience in oncology.
+This program includes clinical exposure in clinics and the hospital, a case conference series, a clinical trial-oriented journal club, and a special seminar series in which the groups interact with accomplished translational scientists who have gone bedside-to-bench-to-bedside.

-DCI members serve as mentors for the Duke BioCoRE program, which aims to create a diverse scientific community of scholars by offering highly-mentored research experiences, programs designed to build skills in scientific excellence, structured mentoring experiences between peers, graduate students and faculty as well as personalized career advising to underrepresented minorities.
+DCI members serve as mentors for the Duke BioCoRE program, which aims to create a diverse scientific community of scholars by offering highly-mentored research experiences, programs designed to build skills in scientific excellence, structured mentoring experiences between peers, graduate students, and faculty and personalized career advising to underrepresented minorities.